avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 * Fixed issues in CustomTkinter, now make for a better experience.
 CTk Theme builder, no longer has to do full preview panel refreshes to compensate for related property changes.
 * Improved rendering flow, when the application launches, where the Load Last Theme preference is enabled.
 * A new theme, NeonBanana has been added.
 (A hat tip to @rigvedmaanas, whose Flipper Zero theme inspired the Dark Mode)
+* Theme palette, *Colour cascade*.
+This allows you to cascade a colour from the colour palette, to associated widgets.
+E.g. for the tile labelled *Button*, the colour can be cascaded, to the button colour property of buttons in all widgets which include a button.

 # Known Issues and Behaviours